Leadwerks/Documentation/3dtransform.md

 end
 ```

+This is useful for iterating over parts of a composite object, especially when dynamically modifying objects in a hierarchy.

 ## Transforming a Point

 One of the most powerful techniques in 3D games is the ability to transform points, vectors, and other data from one entity's space to another.